 By Frances Roberts and Richard Levine

-Richard Levine and Frances Roberts, of Levine Roberts Photography, are a husband and wife team of photographers covering politics, environmental issues, the economy, business, and social and cultural issues in the Big Apple.
+Richard Levine and Frances Roberts, of Levine Roberts Photography, are a husband and wife team of photographers covering politics, environmental issues, the economy, and business and social and cultural issues in The Big Apple.
 See more photos from their collection on Newscom.

 Check out other Newscom blog posts you may like:

 This entry was posted on Tuesday, September 6th, 2011 at 2:55 pm and is filed under Guest Blog.
 You can follow any comments to this entry through the RSS 2.0 feed.
 You can leave a comment, or trackback from your own site.